herrkraatz/react-redux-mongo-docker-kubernetes/README.md

         command: ['sh', '-c', 'sleep 60;']
 ```

-We could use BUSYBOX image (see https://busybox.net/about.html) to do standalone pings to other services.
+We could use BusyBox image (see https://busybox.net/about.html) to do standalone pings to other services.
 Only if all commands are executed, Kubernetes will go on running main container `express-app`.

 As you can see, a sleep of 60 seconds isn't very professional,